 When students protested his recommendation, Scott suggested he could relate to them because he grew up in public housing.
 It was the second time the governor had insinuated that all black people are poor.

-On several occasions, Scott has also been accused of suppressing black voters by making it harder for formerly incarcerated people to restore their voting rights.
+Scott has also been accused of suppressing black voters by making it harder for formerly incarcerated people to restore their voting rights.

 I doubt Florida’s Haitian voters will support Scott as they did Trump in 2016.
 But the days of assuming that the black vote will definitely go Democratic are over.